spress/spress.yosymfony.com/src/content/docs/themes.md

 |- _posts/
 ```

-The command have a extra `--all` option to create a complete scaffolding of the
+The command has an extra `--all` option to create a complete scaffolding of the
 site:

 ```